-Complex situations such as self-neglect can lead to competing professional values - those of respect for autonomy and self-determination, versus 'duty of care' and promotion of dignity.
+Complex situations such as self-neglect can lead to competing professional values - those of respect for autonomy and self-determination, versus 'duty of care' and promotion of dignity, particularly where there is uncertainty in relation to the persons decision making capacity.
 Finding the right balance is a difficult judgement.
 Concerns around self-neglect are often best approached by pulling together key elements of the person's personal, social, and professional network to find solutions.
+These issues are thematically reviewed in SAR HIJ SAR HIJ report by Steve Chamberlain final Nov 2022 (A)pdf 0.pdf